14 Valuable Cookie Jars That Bring Back Memories

 Etsy

 If you have a Metlox cookie jar stashed away somewhere, consider yourself lucky.
 The company produced dinnerware between 1927 and 1989, and its cookie jars are now worth at least a couple hundred dollars.
-This charming Little Red Riding Hood variation is listed for $500.
+This charming Little Red Riding Hood variation was listed for $500.